-When available, students may choose to complete part of most programs by taking evening or weekend classes.
-Some classes are offered evenings, weekends or online.
+Students will likely be required to take some courses online, depending on availability of face-to-face courses.
+Most classes are conducted Monday through Thursday, with certain degrees/exceptions requiring Friday and/or Saturday attendance.
+When available, students may choose to complete part of some programs by taking evening, online and weekend courses.
 Evening or weekend classes normally meet once each week for an eleven-week quarter.
 Some courses are offered throughout the year on a rotational basis.